50 Pictures of Kruger National Park in November: Our Top Sightings & Adventures

 50 Pictures of Kruger National Park in November

-We spent 5 nights in Kruger National Park in November recently: five days of game drives, five days of lions and five breathtaking sunrises over the savanna.
+We spent 5 nights in Kruger National Park in November on our recent two weeks South Africa itinerary: five days of game drives, five days of lions and five breathtaking sunrises over the savanna.
 We stayed inside Kruger at two different rest camps, choosing to change camps halfway through so we could see a new section of the park.
 We had previously visited in January in 2017 (see our pictures of Kruger in January here) and stayed in the south for that entire visit.
 This time around, I wanted to venture further north, into the central region of the park and Satara’s famous cat country.

 I’m not going to post all 613 pictures of Kruger National Park that were deemed keepers, I enforced a measure of self-control and selected my 50 favorites.
 So, without further ado, here are my favorite Kruger wildlife photos as well as a rundown of how we spent our five nights in Kruger.